apache/maven-site/content/markdown/developers/conventions/git.md

 o Applied without change
 ```

+## Review policy

+The Maven project has no strict review policy, but the following practices established:

+* _Commit Then Review (CTR)_ for trivial/simple changes
+* _Review Then Commit (RTC)_ for complex changes and changes against release branches of past releases (e.g. `maven-3.8.x` branch)

+Committers are invited to also request reviews for trivial changes, because every review can increase code quality.

 ## Apply User Patch

-To keep the history of contributions clear, The committer should usually apply the patch without any **major** modifications, and then create his or her own commits for further modifications.
+To keep the history of contributions clear, the committer should usually apply the patch without any **major** modifications, and then create his or her own commits for further modifications.
 However, committers should never commit code to a live branch which is not suitable to release.
 If a contribution requires significant work to make it useful, commit it to a branch, fix it up, and merge the branch.

 If the user created a pull request, the committer is responsible for closing that pull request.
 You do this by adding a note to a commit message: